 The University of Iowa Prevention Research Center (UI PRC) was first funded by the Centers for Disease Control and Prevention (CDC) in 2002.
 The 25 Prevention Research Centers constitute a network of academic, community, and public health partners that conducts applied public health research.
-Our mission is to improve the health of rural communities in Iowa.
-We accomplish this by establishing and maintaining community partnerships, conducting research on health issues of mutual interest, and leveraging our collective resources in the most effective ways possible.
-Our research themes are nutrition, physical activity, and aging.
+The mission of the UI PRC is to improve the health of rural communities in Iowa, the surrounding states and the U.S. The UI PRC has three main thematic areas of focus:

 PRC’s create health promotion and disease prevention strategies that work and can bring long-term benefits to communities.
 PRC’s also offer training and technical assistance to the public health community.
 The UI PRC is part of the Department of Community and Behavioral Health in the College of Public Health at the University of Iowa.
 The faculty of the PRC represent many different disciplines including public health, community & behavioral health, economics, biostatistics, health promotion, nutrition, community psychology, medicine, health behavior & education, and exercise physiology.